SMITE, the free-to-play MOBA from Hi-Rez Studios, is now available on Mac.

 We heard you, Mac gamers

 MacOS wasn’t part of the original plans, but the community took care of that.
 “We heard you, Mac gamers”, said Todd Harris, Co-Founder of Hi-Rez Studios:

 It was your thousands of emails, Tweets, and messages that told us we had to make an OS X version of SMITE.

-According to the developer, the game is playable on MacBook, MacBook Air, MacBook Pro, iMac, Mac Pro, and Mac mini computers that meet the minimum system specifications:
+According to the developer, the game is playable on all models that meet the following minimum system requirements: